codership/documentation/galeracluster/source/sst.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`rsync`:

 The fastest back-end method for State Snapshot Transfers is ``rsync``.
-It carries all the advantages and disadvantages of the Physical Snapshot Transfer with the added bonus of blocking the donor node for the duration of the transfer.
-Additionally, ``rsync`` does not require database configuration or root access, which makes it easier to configure.
+It carries all the advantages and disadvantages of of the Physical Snapshot Transfer.
+While it does block the donor node during transfer, ``rsync`` does not require database configuration or root access, which makes it easier to configure.

 When using terabyte-scale databases, ``rsync`` is considerably faster, (1.5 to 2 times faster), than ``xtrabackup``.
 This translates to a reduction in transfer times by several hours.